 Moldovans are a mobile nation, mainly for reasons of seasonal or permanent work.
-Since the visa-free regime with EU came into effect in 2014, 60% of Moldovans travelled to the EU (2.1 million), which is an enormous amount of peofor 63.7% according to the State of Mobile Internet of the country is now covered by 4G network.
+Since the visa-free regime with EU came into effect in 2014, 60% of Moldovans travelled to the EU (2.1 million), which is an enormous amount of people.
+The mobility and employment opportunities of Moldovans are also facilitated by the fact that about 1 million Moldovans hold Romanian citizenship which provides them with many privileges in the EU.

 The western chain corporations are poorly represented in Moldova.
 The biggest retail company, Linella, is owned by local businesspeople.
 Among other big retailers are the German wholesaler Metro Cash & Carry and the Ukrainian retailer Fourchette.
 In 2019 the German retailer Kaufland opened 2 hypermarkets in Chisinau.
-In terms of
+In terms of clothing, most present are athletic retailers such as Nike, Adidas, and Puma.
+Luxury bands do not have an official representation in Moldova; however, many luxury designer brands have their production facilities in Moldova.
+From the restaurants and fast-food industry McDonald's, KFC, and Roberts Coffee are present.